Pregnant Pippa Middleton Steals Kate’s Style In $89 Seraphine Maternity Dress

 — Marie Claire (@marieclaire) July 3, 2018

-“In the spirit of competition, now is the time to make the most of them holding back,” she quipped.
+‘In the spirit of competition, now is the time to make the most of them holding back,’ she quipped.

 Pippa Middleton is currently expecting her first child with husband, James Mathews.
 The couple was married last year in May.